Card chat & mentions

 @from the name so Claude doesn't interpret it as an email - Renders the pill inline in the message so you can see what you linked

-[ — cards
+[[ — cards

-Type [[ to open a card autocomplete.
+Type [ to open a card autocomplete.
 The menu shows every card in the active project with its display ID, title, and current status.
-Pick one and it inserts as [[KAN-14 · Add dark mode toggle](/docs/-—-cards-type-[[-to-open-a-card-autocomplete.-the-menu-shows-every-card-in-the-active-project-with-its-display-id,-title,-and-current-status.-pick-one-and-it-inserts-as-[[kan-14-·-add-dark-mode-toggle).
+Pick one and it inserts as [[KAN-14 · Add dark mode toggle](/docs/-to-open-a-card-autocomplete.-the-menu-shows-every-card-in-the-active-project-with-its-display-id,-title,-and-current-status.-pick-one-and-it-inserts-as-[[kan-14-·-add-dark-mode-toggle).

-There's a power-user variant: type [ Tests.
-So [KAN-14 had the same edge case — look how we handled it there` becomes a real cross-reference, not just prose.
+When the agent sees a card mention, it knows which sibling card you're referring to and can call get_card to read its full Detail / Opinion / Solution / Tests.
+So [KAN-14](/docs/kan-14) had the same edge case — look how we handled it there becomes a real cross-reference, not just prose.

-Use [ for:
+Use [[ for:

 - Linking a bug to the feature it's blocking